grahamhz/pane-switcher/readme.md

 > I was trying to mimic mobile development practices where you can create a view, it takes care of user input, and calls a callback before destroying itself.

 ## Ugh, I hate popups...
 I'm with you there.
 Popups are something that I've always wanted to do better in AngularJS.
 I've tried many different solutions, none of which with I was satisfied.
-Have you ever ended up with 4 or 5 popups in your HTML template with "visibility bools" tied to an ng-show attribute for each one?
+Have you ever ended up with 4 or 5 popups in your HTML template with "visibility bools" tied to an `ng-show` attribute for each one?

 Shhh, no more tears.
 Only pane-switcher now.

 ## Let's get down to business
-An example of this set up is available on [my GitHub](https://github.com/grahamhz/pane-switcher) with many comments.
+An example of this set up is available on [my GitHub][pane-switcher] with many comments.
 Here's a higher-level description:

 The pane-switcher begins and ends with AngularJS directives.
 It maintains a stack for popups.
 One could argue that all we need for the popup is a single object variable, but maybe you want multiple layers of popups.
 Maybe not.
 Point is that you could, I don't know your life.

-It uses the AngularJS $compile object to dynamically (and programmatically) build HTML elements and then compiles them into the directive that corresponds to their HTML element tag.
+It uses the AngularJS `$compile` object to dynamically (and programmatically) build HTML elements and then compiles them into the directive that corresponds to their HTML element tag.

 #### Setting up the pane switcher

-Let's insert the pane-switcher directive into our ng-view template:
+Let's insert the pane-switcher directive into our `ng-view` template:
 ```html
 <pane-switcher control="paneSwitcherCtrl" config="paneSwitcherConfig"></pane-switcher>
 ```